DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 paintings’ and ‘kids play educational games’.
 Emily showed us books with photos and stories that she had created with her children on the home computer.
-Several people also thought kids’ activities on the household computers supplemented schoolwork: ‘Yes!—counting, alphabet’, and ‘Kids use at school, then come home and use.
+Several people also thought kids’ activities on the household computers supplemented schoolwork: ‘Yes! – counting, alphabet’, and ‘Kids use at school, then come home and use.
 Has been helping for maths and reading’.